Former Silver Creek drama coach loses teaching license

 OTHER COMPLAINTS

-Following Shewell's termination, several other students from MSDWT and from Silver Creek have come forward with accusations of impropriety against Shewell, according to the license revocation filing.
+Following Shewell's termination, several other students from Washington Township Schools and from Silver Creek have come forward with accusations of impropriety against Shewell, according to the license revocation filing.

 Complaints include that Shewell discussed sex with them, talked about and touched their breasts and other parts of their bodies, left nude pictures of his wife on the class computer and "would come up behind students to rub against them and touch them, and would talk about sexual experiences with students," according to filings.
 One student said that when she graduated, Shewell and his wife gave her a "sex kit" and discussed their open marriage.